 Type C

-It comes with two double beds and two queen beds and can accommodate up to 8 people at a time.
+It has two double and two queen beds and can accommodate up to 8 people.

 What is a Tiny House?

-A tiny house is a small-sized home with square footage between 100-400.
+A tiny house is a small-sized home with square footage between 100 and 400.
 It can either be rented or owned.

-Living in a tiny house has its financial advantages.
-An average American spends half of his income on accommodation; this has resulted in 76% of the people living from paycheck to paycheck.
+Living in a tiny house has financial advantages.
+The average American spends half of his income on accommodation, resulting in 76% of people living from paycheck to paycheck.

 Living in a tiny house reduces your overall expenditure.
-You will be saving a lot of money which you can invest elsewhere.
+You will save a lot of money, which you can invest elsewhere.
 Moreover, this way, you will also be looking after the environment.

 Tiny House vs. RV: What Are The Differences And Which One Is Better

-Now that we have an idea about the two types of housing setups, it is time that we carry out a comprehensive comparison between the two.
+Now that we have an idea of the two types of housing setups, it is time to compare them comprehensively.

-While there are a lot of similarities between RVs and tiny homes, there are a few differences you must take into account before making a purchase.
-In this article, we will highlight those differences to find out our winner.
+While RVs and tiny homes share many similarities, you must consider a few differences before making a purchase.
+In this article, we will highlight those differences to determine our winner.

-Taking into account multiple factors such as cost, comfort, and affordability, we will help you find out which one of the two housing setups will suit your needs the best.
+Considering multiple factors such as cost, comfort, and affordability, we will help you determine which of the two housing setups best suits your needs.

 So, let’s dive in, shall we?